Fidchell: Confusion with tafl

 An artefact found in Ballinderry, County Westmeath in 1932, known as the Ballinderry Game Board, has been suggested to represent fidchell.
 This is a wooden board with Celtic symbols on it, with a seven-by-seven grid, marked off by 49 holes.

-This artefact may be a tafl variant, and perhaps even a brandub board; many commentators assume that it is the type of board upon which one would have played fidchell.
+This artefact may be a tafl variant, and perhaps even a brandubh board; many commentators assume that it is the type of board upon which one would have played fidchell.
 Based on the assumption that the Ballinderry board represented fidchell, some recent tafl board reconstructions and apps have given the name of "fitchneal" to a particular 7x7 tafl arrangement (see image), which has extended the confusion.

 Historically, tafl games, especially tawlbwrdd, were often played with a die, made of a sheep's knucklebone, and this feature seems absent in fidchell.
-In Wales, a clear distinction is made between tawlbwrdd and gwyddbwyll, which, if also true of Ireland, would tend to indicate a similar distinction between brandub and fidchell.
+In Wales, a clear distinction is made between tawlbwrdd and gwyddbwyll, which, if also true of Ireland, would tend to indicate a similar distinction between brandubh and fidchell.

 Historical impact

 Fidchell, as described in the legends, often has a mystical or divinatory aspect to it.
 Battles ebb and flow as a result of the ebb and flow of a game of fidchell, games play themselves, great events are decided on the outcome of a fidchell match.
 This supernatural aspect is not as clearly reflected in the tafl games.

-There is clear archaeological and textual evidence that a tafl variant was played in Ireland in ancient times; however, this is more likely to have been the game of brandub, which had a king piece.
+There is clear archaeological and textual evidence that a tafl variant was played in Ireland in ancient times; however, this is more likely to have been the game of brandubh, which had a king piece.
 Fidchell was played with equal forces, and so was not a form of tafl.